Voice from the Stars, a Pathfinder's

 LORNA DAVEY (Western Australia)

-I've just completed reading 'Voice from the Stars' and I seem to
+I've just completed reading 'Voice from the Stars' and I seem

-be walking on cloud nine; perhaps one of the clouds mentioned in such an
+be walking on cloud nine; perhaps one of the clouds mentioned in such

 exciting book, so difficult to put down.